-Soho Place is a mixed-use scheme above the new Tottenham Court Road Crossrail Station.
+Soho Place is a mixed-use scheme above the enlarged Tottenham Court Road station.
 It will comprise of two separate buildings, one being a 10-storey building with retail and office space directly on top of the tube station entrance.

 An earlier scheme from 1996 which was already intending to demolish the Astoria would have seen a smaller 250 seat theatre built at a sub-basement level as a replacement, but when the plans were revised following the Crossrail approval, this was modified to require a larger theatre to be provided.